 There are many other ideas we have worked on throughout the years including .358, 10mm, .429 and .499 calibers, but for all the benefits or interest in these calibers, the performance achieved did not reach our objectives or the complexity violated the US NAVY acronym “KISS” which reminds us that simple designs and systems are preferable to overly complex when it comes to reliability and survivability.

-To order 375 RAPTOR or 45 RAPTOR brass, click on the following link or go to the store section of this website.
+To order 375 RAPTOR brass, click on the following link or go to the store section of this website.